cBioPortal/cbioportal-core/README.md

 docker run -it -v $(pwd)/data/:/data/ -v $(pwd)/application.properties:/application.properties cbioportal-core python importer/metaImport.py -d /data/study_es_0_inc -p /data/api_json -o
 ```
 **Note:**
-While the directory should adhere to the standard cBioPortal file formats and study structure, please note the following specific guidelines for incremental uploads:
+While the directory should adhere to the standard cBioPortal file formats and study structure.

-- Incremental uploads are not supported for all data types.
+Incremental uploads are not supported for all data types though.
 For instance, uploading study metadata, resources, or GSVA data incrementally is currently unsupported.
-- The data pertaining to patient or sample IDs should only include entries that are either new or need updates.

 This method ensures efficient updates without the need for complete study reuploads, saving time and computational resources.